Pyrdacor/Ambermoon/FileSpecs/Characters.md

 0x0008 | ubyte | [Spoken languages](Enumerations/Languages.md)
 0x0009 | ubyte | Inventory inaccessible (0 means accessible, otherwise it's inaccessible)
 0x000A | ubyte | Portrait index
 0x000B | ubyte | Join percentage (0-100%).
 In Amberstar if you invite someone to your party this is the chance that he/she accepts.
 This is not used in Ambermoon.
+In **Ambermoon Advanced** this stores advanced flags for monsters (see below).
 0x000C | ubyte | Combat graphic index (only used for monsters) 0x000D | ubyte | Spell chance percentage (only used for monsters, not used in Ambermoon) 0x000E | ubyte | Magic bonus to hit (0-255, only used for monsters, not used in Ambermoon)